How to protect yourself from debt in marriage in 2026

 If you do not make the contract public, you should make third parties, and in particular the executor, aware of the contents of the contract and document the contract.

-Tip: If you disagree with what the executor has included in the inventory, you can protect your property by filing a motion to exclude the item from the inventory.
+If you disagree with what the executor has included in the inventory, you can protect your property by filing a motion to exclude the item from the inventory.
 We discuss this topic in more detail in our article.

 The relationship between the debts of one spouse and their payment by the other spouse has been dealt with by the Supreme Court in one of its judgments.
 It stated that “the purpose of marriage cannot be to pay the debts of the other spouse incurred before the marriage; the opposite would be extremely contrary to the principles of justice, since it would lead to an unacceptable strengthening of the creditor’s right at the expense of the debtor’s spouse.”
 Thus, if a creditor is recovering a debt which arose before the debtor’s marriage and has no claim against the debtor’s fiancé or fiancée at the time the contract is concluded, then his rights cannot be infringed or affected in any way by the conclusion of the prenuptial agreement.
 The Supreme Court has admitted that the protection of third parties from the conduct of spouses intending to diminish the rights of creditors is also undoubtedly legitimate, but there is no rational argument that the creation of a marriage should lead to the possibility of foreclosure also on the spouse’s property acquired before the marriage.

-Tip: Some bailiffs try to recover the amount owed from any available assets, sometimes going beyond the limits of pre-nuptial agreements.
-This may also be an unconscious practice that does not distinguish between what is included and excluded from the community property.
+Some bailiffs try to recover the amount owed from any available assets, sometimes going beyond the limits of pre-nuptial agreements.
+This may also be an unconscious practice that does not distinguish between what is included and excluded from the matrimonial property.
 If the conduct in question continues even though the executor has been informed of the contents of the prenuptial agreement, we recommend prompt intervention with the help of a lawyer.
 If you want to know how the bailiff should proceed and what you can do if you disagree with his/her actions, read our article on the subject.

 Protection of creditors

-What if there is no pre-nuptial agreement?
+What if there is no prenuptial agreement?

 If you have found yourself in one of the situations described above and are now wondering what to do if you did not think of a prenuptial agreement when you were single, you need not worry.